sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-python/hana-cloud-dl-clients-python.md

     If Python is not installed, it can be downloaded from [Python downloads](https://www.python.org/downloads/).

     On Microsoft Windows, check the box that says **Add Python 3.x to PATH** as shown below to ensure that the interpreter will be placed in your path.
+The Microsoft Windows command prompt or shell will need to be reopened after Python is installed to pick up the path to python.

     ![python-install](python-install.png)